lukesherwood/volunteerboard/TOTO.md

 **TODO:**
+remove search function
-events breaks when not logged in search function? go around website adding further instructions add more fields to organisation, events or jobs? to make the website more realistic **Front-end** bootstrap alerts
+events breaks when not logged in go around website adding further instructions add more fields to organisation, events or jobs? to make the website more realistic add tags/categories to jobs/events so can filter by tags?

 **extras**
 add date/time picker
 -org show page should have logo and cover photo style, and website

 **+++Last+++**